Welcome to Aachen!

 • d) all of the above.

-Approximately half of the German population rent, rather than own, so they invest more in their flats by purchasing their appliances and customizing their flats to their liking, which usually means that when they move, they take what they can with them or sell some of their belongings.
+Approximately half of the German population rent, rather than own, so they invest more in their flats by purchasing their appliances and customizing them to their liking, which usually means that when they move, they take what they can with them or sell some of their belongings.

 Why Choose Aachen for Your Next Chapter?